Ad Impression Tracking Software: What You Need to Know

 A click redirect records intent.
 The reader clicks the ad, your server logs the click, and the reader lands on the sponsor page.
 A fast redirect keeps the path clean for mobile readers.

 UTM tags carry the handoff into the advertiser's analytics.
-Google Analytics documentation says campaign links can include source, medium, campaign, term, and content values.
+Google Analytics documentation says utm_content can separate creatives inside one email.
 Your UTM content value should match the placement.

 We tested this setup with three slots in one sponsor send.
 One placement ID, one tracked image, and one click URL per slot gave the cleanest report.
 The sponsor could compare the top banner against the footer without a spreadsheet.

 That last check saves time later.
 A row named acme-logo-final forces someone to explain where the ad appeared.
-A row named newsletter-2026-05-25-mid-banner-acme-v1 answers the question before the sponsor asks.
+A row named newsletter-2026-06-13-mid-banner-acme-v1 answers the question before the sponsor asks.

 This comparison shows why one tool rarely tells the full story.
 Your sponsor report needs the placement row.
 A campaign total isn't enough.